ARE YOU REMOTELY CONTROLLED?

 VALUE OF SOCIAL MEDIA

 How can we fight back?
-Protect our kids?
-Ourselves?
+Protect our kids from surveillance capitalism?
+Protect ourselves from social media’s influence?

 TAKE CONTROL OF TECHNOLOGY